clintcolding/GoDaddy/README.md

 To get started with these functions you'll need a production [GoDaddy API Key](https://developer.godaddy.com/keys/).

 The API Key and Secret are set as the default parameter values.
-These values can be changed by using 'Set-GoDaddyAPIKey'.
+These values can be changed by using `Set-GoDaddyAPIKey`.

 [![GoDaddy Module Demo](https://s6.postimg.org/3metixx7l/demoss.png)](http://www.youtube.com/watch?v=8vczfFLdK_Y)